Gego: Line

-From Kinetic Art, Gego incorporated the ideas of motion as well as the importance of experimentation and the spectator.
+From Kinetic Art, Gego incorporated motion as well as the importance of experimentation and the spectator.
 One of her earliest works, Esfera (Sphere) (1959), consists of welded brass and painted steel of different widths that are placed at different angles to one another in order to create overlapping lines and fields.
 When the viewer walks around the sphere, the visual relationship between the lines changes, creating a sense of motion.
 Esfera echoes the work done by famous Kinetic artists like Carlos Cruz-Diez and Jesus Rafael Soto.
 It was not until the mid-1960s that Gego departed from the basic concept of Kinetic Art in response to her developing ideas about lines.
-For Gego, a line inhabited its own space, and as such, it was not a component in a larger work but instead it was a work by itself.
-Therefore, in her artworks, she did not use line to represent an image; line is the image.
+For her, a line inhabited its own space, and as such, it was not a component in a larger work but instead it was a work in itself.
+Therefore, in her artworks, she did not use line to represent an image; line was the image.

-The strength or purpose of the line was enhanced by her use of different materials, such as steel, wire, lead, nylon and various metals.
+The strength or purpose of a line was enhanced by Gego's use of different materials, like steel, wire, lead, nylon and various metals.
 In addition to relating to her interest in architecture, these materials also contradicted the new modernist movement in Latin America.
 Gego not only used these materials to create lines in her massive sculptures but also in her series entitled Dibujos Sin Papel (Drawings without Paper).
-These tiny works were created from scraps of metal that were bent and weaved together in order to evoke movement, experimentation and spontaneity.
+These small works were created from scraps of metal that were bent and weaved together in order to evoke movement, experimentation, and spontaneity.

-While in Los Angeles in the late 1960s, Gego composed a series of lithographs that were mostly untitled except for a ten-page booked entitled, Lines in 1966.
-This book is full of lithographs produced in gray and red.
-Variations in the thickness, length, and direction of the lines demonstrate the fundamental instability of line.
-By experimenting with line in a different medium, Gego emphasized that the notion of "line" retains its strength and independence regardless of its specific location or form.
+While in Los Angeles in the late 1960s, Gego composed a series of lithographs that were mostly untitled except for a ten-page book entitled, Lines in 1966.
+This book was produced in gray and red.
+Variations in the thickness, length, and direction of the lines demonstrate the fundamental instability of lines.
+By experimenting with line in a different medium, Gego emphasized that the notion of a "line" retains its strength and independence regardless of its specific location or form.